 The First Noble Truth teaches us that everyone that is unenlightened will experience discontentedness.
 This causes the vast majority people to have problems in life.
 If you’re dealing with a lot of stress, then you might wind up having issues with anxiety or depression.
-It isn’t possible to completely eliminate sources of stress from your life as that would be aversion but, you can learn to eliminate discontentedness 100% by using certain methods, such as Gotama Buddha’s Eightfold Path.
+It isn’t possible to completely eliminate sources of stress from your life as that would be aversion, but you can learn to eliminate discontentedness 100% by using certain methods found on The Eightfold Path as discovered and declared by Gotama Buddha.
 That is if it is taught and understood properly.
-One of the spokes on the path’s Dharma wheel is Right Concentration – meditation.
+One of the spokes on the path’s Dhamma wheel is Right Concentration – singleness of mind.
 Right Concentration is cultivated by Breathing Mindfulness Meditation.
+Right Mindfulness is also cultivated through Breathing Mindfulness Meditation.

 Anyone Can Learn to Meditate